drsm79/oscal-view/docs/terms.md

   "additionalProperties": false
 }
 ```
-- **Privilege**: Identifies a specific system privilege held by the user, along with an associated description and/or rationale for the privilege.
+- <a id='ssp-privilege'>**Privilege**</a>: Identifies a specific system privilege held by the user, along with an associated description and/or rationale for the privilege.
 ```json
 {
   "title": "Privilege",